MCT-master/mct-master.github.io/_posts/2023-04-24-akarcaal-midichallenges.md

 excerpt: "Is it easy to create chord progression from midi files?"
 ---

+## Is it easy to create chord progression from midi files?

 When programming with audio, midi format can become very beneficial for several reasons.
 However, it may also be challenging depending on the task intented to be performed.
 In this post I am going to try to share my experience with midi analysis as part of my machine learning project.